Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 34</h4>
 </p>

-As mentioned above, HoldOut Cross-validation, i.e,  he splitting data into training and validation sets was done using the train_test_split function as shown below:
+As mentioned above, HoldOut Cross-validation, i.e, splitting data into training and validation sets was done using the train_test_split function as shown below:

 </br>
 <p align="center">